alielw/APS-NGS-day1-PM/README.md

 *Department of Animal and Plant Sciences, University of Sheffield*

 # Aligning Illumina RNA-seq data
-#### Victor Soria-Carrasco
+#### Alison Wright

-The aim of this practical is to learn how to align Illumina RNA-seq data to a reference genome.
+The aim of this practical is to learn how to align Illumina RNA-seq data to a reference genome and assemble transcripts.
 We will be using a dataset of expression data of 8 individuals of *Heliconius melpomene*.
 For each individual, two different wing regions have been sequenced.

 ## Table of contents